mariannestor/altinn-studio/src/studio/README.md

 ### Lint checks

 1. Navigate to the folder `src/studio/src/designer/frontend`.
 2. Execute `yarn --immutable`.
-This step is only nescessary if you have not already done it, or if you change branches.
+This step is only necessary if you have not already done it, or if you change branches.
 3. Execute `yarn run lint`.

 ### Unit tests

 1. Navigate to the folder `src/studio/src/designer/frontend`.
 2. Execute `yarn --immutable`.
-This step is only nescessary if you have not already done it, or if you change branches.
+This step is only necessary if you have not already done it, or if you change branches.
 3. Execute `yarn run test`.

 ## Deployment